JackFurby/STAR/README.md

-findWordsContains	-	Find all words you can make with a given set of characters + a set string findMoves		-	Find all words you can make with a given player and the board board			-	Display the current state of the board addLetter		-	Add a letter to the board letters			-	Display the current letters available to take makePlayer		-	Makes a new player (max 4) takeLetters		-	Fills up a specified players letters playerLetters		-	Prints the letters a given player has playTurn		-	Make a move for the current players turn activePlayer		-	Print the current active player
+findWordsContains	-	Find all words you can make with a given set of characters + a set string findMoves		-	Find all words you can make with a given player and the board board			-	Display the current state of the board letters			-	Display the current letters available to take makePlayer		-	Makes a new player (max 4) playerLetters		-	Prints the letters a given player has playTurn		-	Make a move for the current players turn activePlayer		-	Print the current active player